Memristor: Time-integrated Formingfree memristor

 Time-integrated Formingfree (TiF) memristors reveal a hysteretic flux-charge curve with two distinguishable branches in the positive bias range and with two distinguishable branches in the negative bias range.
 And TiF memristors also reveal a hysteretic current-voltage curve with two distinguishable branches in the positive bias range and with two distinguishable branches in the negative bias range.
 The memristance state of a TiF memristor can be controlled by both the flux and the charge [DOI: 10.1063/1.4775718].
 A TiF memristor was first demonstrated by Heidemarie Schmidt and her team in 2011.
 This TiF memristor is composed of a BiFeO_{3} thin film between metallically conducting electrodes, one gold, the other platinum.
 The hysteretic flux-charge curve of the TiF memristor changes its slope continuously in one branch in the positive and in one branch in the negative bias range (write branches) and has a constant slope in one branch in the positive and in one branch in the negative bias range (read branches).
-According to Leon O. Chua the slope of the flux-charge curve corresponds to the memristance of a memristor or to its internal state variables.
+According to Leon O. Chua, the slope of the flux-charge curve corresponds to the memristance of a memristor or to its internal state variables.
 The TiF memristors can be considered as memristors with a constant memristance in the two read branches and with a reconfigurable memristance in the two write branches.
-The physical memristor model which describes the hysteretic current-voltage curves of the TiF memristor implements static and dynamic internal state variables in the two read branches and in the two write branches.
+The physical memristor model, which describes the hysteretic current-voltage curves of the TiF memristor, implements static and dynamic internal state variables in the two read branches and in the two write branches.

-The static and dynamic internal state variables of a non-linear memristors can be used to implement operations on non-linear memristors representing linear, non-linear, and even transcendental, e.g. exponential or logarithmic, input-output functions.
+The static and dynamic internal state variables of a non-linear memristor can be used to implement operations on non-linear memristors representing linear, non-linear, and even transcendental, e.g., exponential or logarithmic, input-output functions.

 The transport characteristics of the TiF memristor in the small current – small voltage range are non-linear.
-This non-linearity well compares to the non-linear characteristics in the small current – small voltage range of the basic former and present building blocks in the arithmetic logic unit of von-Neumann computers, i.e. of vacuum tubes and of transistors.
-In contrast to vacuum tubes and transistors, the signal output of hysteretic flux-charge memristors, i.e. of TiF memristors, is not lost when the operation power is switched off before storing the signal output to the memory.
+This non-linearity compares well to the non-linear characteristics in the small current – small voltage range of the basic former and present building blocks in the arithmetic logic unit of von-Neumann computers, i.e., of vacuum tubes and of transistors.
+In contrast to vacuum tubes and transistors, the signal output of hysteretic flux-charge memristors, i.e., of TiF memristors, is not lost when the operation power is switched off before storing the signal output to the memory.
 Therefore, hysteretic flux-charge memristors are said to merge the functionality of the arithmetic logic unit and of the memory unit without data transfer.
 The transport characteristics in the small current – small voltage range of hysteretic current-voltage memristors are linear.
-This explains why hysteretic current-voltage memristors are well established memory units and why they can not merge the functionality of the arithmetic logic unit and of the memory unit without data transfer.
+This explains why hysteretic current-voltage memristors are well-established memory units and why they can not merge the functionality of the arithmetic logic unit and of the memory unit without data transfer.